DerCooleVonDem/PocketEngine/README.md

 4. **Players Kicked** - Friendly kick message: "Round Over!
 The server is resetting for the next round.
 Rejoin to play again!"
 5. **Server Reset** - Game state, player lists, and all variables reset to initial values
 6. **Ready for Next Round** - New players can join immediately

+### Auto-Reset on Empty Server
+- **During Game**: If all players leave while the game is running, the round ends properly (like when time runs out) and proceeds to post-game
+- **During Post-Game**: If all players leave during the countdown, the server skips the remaining countdown and resets immediately
+- **Proper Flow**: Maintains the correct game state transitions even when players leave
+- **Smart Detection**: Monitors player count in real-time and triggers appropriate actions
+- **Clean State**: Ensures the server never gets stuck in a playing/ended state with no players

 ### Configuration
 ```yaml